Resources for First-Timers

 - Share and discuss the new ideas you learned with your co-workers.

-Add the NMRT Membership & Networking Meeting and NMRT Social to your schedule when information becomes available!
-The full list of NMRT events will be available closer to the conference date - check the Conference Scheduler when the conference opens.
-Here are some tips from the super helpful New Members Round Table (NMRT).
+- Add the NMRT Social to your schedule when information becomes available!
+The full list of NMRT events will be available closer to the conference date and remember to check the Conference Scheduler when the conference opens.
+Get tips from the super helpful New Members Round Table (NMRT).

 How to Conference Like a Champ